geomatics-io/ObjectListView/docs/recipes.rst

 the title and description.
 This is not auto calculated for you.

 The images for the renderer will normally come from specific `ImageList` that contains larger than normal icons.
-You can give this specific `ImageList` to the renderer by setting the `ImageList` property.
+You can give this specific `ImageList` to the renderer by setting the `DescribedTaskRenderer.ImageList` property.
 [All renderers can do this, but with a `DescribedTaskRenderer` you will almost always want to have larger icons and will need to set the image list explicitly.]